anvaypandit/Respiratory-Sound-Data-Classification/README.md

 Within the Source folder, we have four folfers:

-1) One which has the data preprocessing files and script.
+1. One which has the data preprocessing files and script.
+  1.1 Intermediate output files are present in csv format and LPC feature extraction script is also present.

+2. sfsfs